 In collaboration with the U.S. Department of State, World Learning will implement a number free of initiatives for the wider U.S. study abroad community to expand and diversify U.S. student mobility abroad.
 These initiatives will take the form of in-person workshops and webinars.
 Resources will be made available to bolster the capacity and knowledge sharing of U.S. higher education in support of expanding American student mobility overseas.
-The overall goal of the IDEAS Program Initiatives (formerly known as Capacity Building Initiatives) is to convey best practices in study abroad capacity building, increase knowledge sharing and networking, and provide capacity building resources to the wider U.S. study abroad community.
+The overall goal of the IDEAS Initiatives (formerly known as Capacity Building Initiatives) is to convey best practices in study abroad capacity building, increase knowledge sharing and networking, and provide capacity building resources to the wider U.S. study abroad community.

 IDEAS Incubator Workshops